jan-van-bergen/GPU-Raytracer/README.md

 | Gallery   |  998941         |  282 ms                       |  307 ms                        |

 The Scene.obj scene contains all instances of the three different supported material types, the other two scenes contain only diffuse materials.
-This means we can conclude that the Wavefront not only helps in cases where we have to deal with lots of complex materials, but also in the simplest case of a uniformly diffuse scene.
+This means we can conclude that the Wavefront not only helps in cases where we have to deal with lots of different materials, but also in the simplest case of a uniformly diffuse scene.

 You can switch between using the MegaKernel / Wavefront approach by changing the ```PATH_TRACER``` define in Main.cpp to either ```MegaKernel``` or ```Wavefront```.